Zim95/grpc_ssl_cert_generator/README.md

 ## grpc_ssl_cert_generator
 Client and Server Certificate generation for GRPC communication.
+This code re-runs after the timeout.
+It deletes the old certificates and regenerates the certificates.

 ### How to run
 1. Supported only for UNIX terminals at the moment.